Eco-friendly adults only bed & breakfast in the North Georgia mountains & wine country near Dahlonega

 In 2011 we started adding edible fruit trees, berries and other sources of food for ourselves and wildlife.

-The owner/innkeepers, Mary Beth and Fred, have completed a permaculture design course to be certified permaculture designers and offer consulting and workshops at Permaculture Lifestyles.
+The owner/innkeepers, Mary Beth and Fred, have completed a permaculture design course to be certified permaculture designers.

 The site plan below shows current permaculture elements that have been added as well as future additions.